These past months of the COVID-19 pandemic have been a whirlwind for everyone and we hope you are doing well and staying healthy.

 Like many nonprofit organizations, our community partners and supporters are extremely important to us.
 That is why we have started our #SupportOurSupporters campaign through our social media platforms.
 This campaign allows us to support our local small businesses that have supported our own efforts in the past, like restaurants, marketing agencies, automotive companies, and telecommunications.

 This is a challenging time for everyone, but especially for those battling blood cancer.
-Chemotherapy and bone marrow transplants leave blood cancer patients with compromised immune systems, which means they have to take extra precautions to avoid infections.
+Chemotherapy and bone marrow transplants leave blood cancer patients with compromised immune systems, which means they have to take extra precautions to avoid COVID-19 and other infections.
 Social distancing and self-isolation are the best ways to help to flatten the curve.
 But this also leaves blood cancer patients feeling lonely and isolated.

 For this very reason, we have begun offering “blood cancer mentors” for blood cancer patients and their families.
 Our Board of Directors is made almost entirely of individuals who have been directly impacted by blood cancer.
 Some are survivors themselves, while others have had loved ones diagnosed with blood cancer.